xpol/setup-lua/README.md

 This example:

-* Uses Lua 5.1.5 — You can use another version by chaning the `luaVersion` varible.
+* Uses Lua 5.1.5 — You can use another version by chaning the `lua-version` varible.
 LuaJIT versions can be used by prefixing the version with `luajit-`, i.e. `luajit-2.1.0-beta3`
 * Uses a `.rockspec` file the root directory of your repository to install dependencies and test packaging the module via `luarocks make`

 View the documentation for the individual actions (linked above) to learn more about how they work.